Consent agendas: A time-conscious board member’s best friend

 3. Approve the consent items before the meeting.
 The secretary sends the meeting agenda and the list of non-controversial items to the chairman for approval.

 4. Circulate the approved agenda.
 The secretary gives the agenda to board members with enough time for them to examine its contents.
+Board members have the right to ask for an item to be removed and considered on its own, if they feel it merits deeper discussion.

 Benefits of consent agendas